AcalaNetwork/truffle-tutorials/README.md

 6. [DEX](./DEX/README.md): This tutorial utilizes the predeployed `DEX` smart contract to swap the ERC20 tokens of the  predeployed `Token` smart contracts, which we instantiate with the help of the `ADDRESS` utility.

+7. [EVM](./EVM/README.md): This tutorial utilizes the predeployed `EVM` smart contract to manage the account preferences and the smart contract that the account maintains.
+It introduces the publishing of the smart contracts in the Acala EVM+ as well as enabling and disabling the developer mode of the account directly in the Acala EVM+.